 Between both cookbooks and my blog, I have over 800 goodies shared with the world.
-When I stop and think about it, it’s completely ABSURD and wonderful at the same time.
+When I stop and think about it, it’s crazy and wonderful at the same time.
 Today, I’m showcasing over 50 of them.
 Mostly Christmas cookies and a few holiday candy recipes, with plenty of butter, sugar, chocolate, and sprinkles to satisfy even the sweetest of teeth.
 All favorites with my family, with my friends, treats I grew up with, recipes passed down to me, cookbook-worthy recipes, you get the picture.
-Life wouldn’t be complete without any of ’em.
 Oh how I wish we could bake them together.
 Wouldn’t that be fun?!

 We’ll start with the classics.
-Gingerbread men are an obvious must.
+Gingerbread cookies are an obvious must.

-And so are holiday sugar cookies.
+And so are Christmas sugar cookies.
 (My favorite trick for easy and fun decorating, plus the icing recipe included!)

-Classics with a twist like toasted pecan snowball cookies, toasted hazelnut slice ‘n’ bakes with milk chocolate, and these suuuuuuper soft white chocolate chip molasses cookies.
+Classics with a twist like toasted pecan snowball cookies, toasted hazelnut slice ‘n’ bakes with milk chocolate, and these sup soft white chocolate chip molasses cookies.

 Also: these classic mint chocolate brownies.
 Kevin LOVES these.

 Peanut Butter Blossoms— a total Christmas classic, right?